What is Random Forest?

 Oblique Random Forests

-First, they can separate distributions at the coordinate axes by the use of a single multivariate split that would include the conventionally needed deep axis-aligned splits.
+First, they can separate distributions at the coordinate axes using a single multivariate split that would include the conventionally needed deep axis-aligned splits.
 Secondly, they enable decreased bias from the decision trees for the plotted constraints.
 The conventional axis-aligned splits would require two more levels of nesting when separating similar classes with the oblique splits making it easier and efficient to use.

 Random Forest Classifier